-Strawberry-kissed cheeks, dirt-covered fingers and smiling eyes: these are the things parents live for.
-There is nothing that says, “perfect summer day,” like an afternoon trip to the local berry farm.
-There’s buckets-full of fun to be had with your kiddos as you make your way through the fields and pick sweet (and healthy) treats for now and later.
+There is nothing that says, “perfect summer day,” like a trip to the local berry farm.
+There’s buckets-full of fun to be had with your kiddos as you wander through the fields picking sweet (and healthy) treats for now and later.
 The payoff is big, ending with a fridge full of colorful memories and berries that will last for days!
 So grab your baskets and babes and head to these U-Pick Berry Farms.
 Read on to find out where they juiciest picks can be found!

 photo: Jessica Lucia via Yelp